programminghistorian/ph-submissions/lessons/getting-started-with-word-embeddings-in-r.md

 # What are Word Embeddings?
 The underlying structures created to enable computers to extract information from texts, for example for search algorithms, have increasingly been used explore meaning circulation within and between texts.
 A vector space model is a matrix type structure used by computers to make sense of text and to extract information.
 The vector space model represents documents, or smaller text elements, as points in space which reveal their semantic and syntactic relationships.
 The term-document type of vector space model is used in topic modelling.
 The word-context model is used for word embeddings.

 The word2vec algorithm, originally created by Mikolov and his colleagues at Google [^4], takes in a corpus of texts and represents words as points in a multi-dimensional space, and word meanings and relationships between words are encoded as distances and paths in that space.
-If we imagine a word embedding model as a multi-dimensional structures, like a Rubix cube, each intersection of the cube, like the one marked by the white dot in Figure 1 {% include figure.html filename="word-embeddings-1.jpeg" caption= "Figure 1:  Rubix cube as multi-dimensional structure" %}, represents a word.
+If we imagine a word embedding model as a multi-dimensional structures, like a Rubix cube, each intersection of the cube, like the one marked by the white dot in Figure 1 {% include figure.html filename="word-embeddings-1.jpeg" caption="Figure 1:  Rubix cube as multi-dimensional structure" %}, represents a word.
 Each line from one word to another represents a relationship between the words, however, rather than having three dimensions, a word embedding model can have hundreds.
 These relationships are encoded as a vector of numbers like this:

 ```
            [,1]       [,2]     [,3]      [,4]         [,5]      [,6]